knpuniversity/symfony4/sfcasts/upgrade-sf5/migrate-password-hashing.md

 php bin/console doctrine:query:sql 'SELECT email, password FROM user'
 ```

-Interesting: every hashed password starts with the same `$2y` things.
+Interesting: every hashed password starts with the same `$2y` thing.
 That's no
-accident: thats what the bcrypt hashing format looks like.
+accident: that's what the bcrypt hashing format looks like.

 Let's see what sodium-encoded passwords look like: go back to your browser, log
 out, and register as a new user: `Ryan`, `spacecadet@example.com`, the same
 password - `engage`, but that doesn't matter - and register!

-Ok!
 Try that query again:

 ```terminal-silent
 php bin/console doctrine:query:sql 'SELECT email, password FROM user'